f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 You may use your own environment with BIG-IP NEXT, in which, as a pre-requisite, you need to have at a minimum:

-- BIG-IP NEXT Instance(s), where we will deploy the new app config
+- BIG-IP NEXT Instance(s), where we will deploy the migrated app config

-- BIG-IP NEXT Central Manager, which we will use for configuring the app and WAF Policy
+- BIG-IP NEXT Central Manager, which we will use for migrating the virtual servers to NEXT instances and WAF Policy config

-For executing automation scripts, you need to utilize a Linux machine with network access to the BIG-IP NEXT CM.
-On this Linux machine you may choose to run Docker in order to take advantage of the sample app(s) and tooling (Terraform, etc.)
+For executing automation scripts, you need to utilize a Linux machine with network access to the BIG-IP CM instance.
+On this Linux machine you may choose to run Docker in order to take advantage of the sample app(s) and tooling (Ansible, Terraform, etc.)

+Before starting application migration we will need to set up our environment.
+Environment configuration will include the following steps:

+- Docker setup (optional)

+- Running Ansible playbook

 # Blueprint Setup _(for F5 employees or customers with access to UDF)_

-**If you are an F5 employee or customer with access to UDF, you can use the following BIG-IP NEXT blueprint flow as the foundation for your environment: "NEXT WAF- Automation".
+**If you are an F5 employee or customer with access to UDF, you can use the following BIG-IP NEXT blueprint flow as the foundation for your environment: "NEXT WAF - Automation".
 Search for this name and utilize the latest version of the blueprint.
 This GitHub repo is already optimized to work with this UDF blueprint.**

 ### 1. Deploy Blueprint

-Navigate to the **Blueprints** and search for **NEXT WAF- Automation**.
+Navigate to the **Blueprints** and search for **NEXT WAF - Automation**.
 Deploy it.

 ![alt text](./assets/deploy-blueprint.png)